 This post was written in preparation for our May 2016 spring program.

 There’s an undeniable pleasure and pride that comes with reviving classic works written by the masters, but to select a piece of music which has little or no performance history and bring it to life presents a unique opportunity for the musician and the audience.
-Our May 1, 2016, concert entitled New Voices will be a program full of new music — all written within the past 20 years by living composers.
+Our May 2016, concert entitled New Voices is a program full of new music — all written within the past 20 years by living composers.

 Compiling and researching the music for this concert has been a rich and rewarding experience for me and the members of Manitou Winds.
-Since the composers who created the music we’re performing are alive and well, we’re able to correspond with them, learn firsthand about their unique approaches to composition, and ask probing questions about their work.
+Since the composers who created the music are alive and well, we’re able to correspond with them, learn firsthand about their unique approaches to composition, and ask probing questions about their work.
 This more personal connection unlocks a new dimension of the musical experience.